TrustMark, Checkatrade, mybuilder, Ratedpeople... Is it worth it?

 The scheme was initially launched in 2005 so they have over 10 years experience, and is overseen by a board of directors with direct experience in the trade and consumer protection sector, therefore you can be confident that you'll be dealing with a company that understands the unique demands of your industry.

-They display more than 750,000 details to the public each month through their own website and those of their partners, plus membership costs are tailored to each business depending on other bodies that they belong to.
+They display more than 750,000 details to the public each month through their own website and those of their partners, plus membership costs are tailored to each company depending on other bodies that they belong to.

 By becoming TrusMark accredited you secure more business, have your details displayed with your own web page.
 You also have access to press and marketing opportunities, social media, vehicle stickers but most important: you get customers reviews!